ujalak1812/Roll-n-Play/README.md

 # Roll-n-Play

-A fun dice rolling game made using JavaScript
+A fun dice rolling game made using JavaScript DOM Manipulation

 HOW TO PLAY
 - The game has 2 players, playing in rounds